bzlee-bio/con_ACP/README.md

 A deep learning model designed to screen anticancer peptides (ACPs) using peptide sequences only.
 A contrastive learning technique was applied to enhance model performance, yielding better results than a model trained solely on binary classification loss.
 Furthermore, two independent encoders were employed as a replacement for data augmentation, a technique commonly used in contrastive learning.

 ## Dependencies
-pytorch>=2.0.1
+- pytorch>=2.0.1
-numpy>=1.25.2
+- numpy>=1.25.2
+- biopython

 ## Datasets
-Datasets for model training was obtained from [ACPred-LAF](https://github.com/TearsWaiting/ACPred-LAF).
+Datasets for model training were obtained from [ACPred-LAF](https://github.com/TearsWaiting/ACPred-LAF).
-There were six benchmark datasets were used for model training.
+Six benchmark datasets were used for model training:
 - ACP-Mixed-80
 - ACP2.0 main
 - ACP2.0 alternative